Welcome

 +++Warning, this contains spoilers from the prior season, but no major season three giveaways+++

-The third season picks up down the line from the events that ended season two, with Percy being killed and Amanda dispatched (and now on the run), Nikita (Maggie Q) is now back in the fold at Division, running it along with Michael (Shane West) and a CIA analyst named Ryan Fletcher (Noah Bean).
+The 22-episode third season aired during the 2012-2013 TV season.
+It picks up after a short time jump from the events that ended season two, with Percy being killed and Amanda dispatched (and now on the run).
+Nikita (Maggie Q) is now back in the fold at Division, running it along with Michael (Shane West) and a CIA analyst named Ryan Fletcher (Noah Bean).
 They are trying to hunt down Amanda (Melinda Clarke) who is now fully the series' "big bad" and Alex (Lyndsy Fonseca) has mended fences with Nikita and is again a part of the team.
 The show continues to blend mission-of-the-week self-contained stories with the larger arcs that run throughout the season.
 The big story arc being the cat-and-mouse game between Amanda and Nikita/Division that plays out throughout the entire season.
-The season ends on somewhat of a cliffhanger, although a fairly closed-ended one because the showrunners were not sure whether the series would get a fourth season.
+The season ends on a minor cliffhanger, although a fairly closed-ended one because the showrunners were not sure whether the series would get a fourth season.

 Tuesday, August 2, 2022